 Other States' Programs.
 Because the federal government is encouraging all states to strengthen their utility damage prevention laws and practices, comparing Tennessee to other states may be useful.
-To determine each state's progress toward implementing the "Nine Elements of Effective Damage Prevention" from the federal PIPES Act of 2006, PHMSA evaluators rated each state on its implementation of each element.
-Evaluators also relied to some extent on the Common Ground Alliance Best Practices.
-Both sets of criteria are viewed as national models for utility damage prevention.
+To determine each state's progress toward implementing the 9 elements of effective damage prevention from the federal PIPES Act of 2006, PHMSA evaluators rated each state on its implementation of each element.30 Evaluators also relied to some extent on the Common Ground Alliance Best Practices.
+Both sets of criteria are viewed as national models for utility damage prevention.31

-PHMSA evaluators rated eight states (Arizona, Georgia, Louisiana, Maine, Minnesota, New Hampshire, Vermont, and Virginia) as having "largely implemented" all nine elements.
-Four more states lack only one element (Iowa, Massachusetts, Texas, and Utah).
+PHMSA evaluators rated 8 states (Arizona, Georgia, Louisiana, Maine, Minnesota, New Hampshire, Vermont, and Virginia) as having "largely implemented" all 9 elements.
+Four more states lack only one element (lowa, Massachusetts, Texas, and Utah).

-According to the table, Tennessee has largely implemented three elements and partially implemented five.
-Element 3 is noted as "No information available or not applicable."
-A review of
+According to the table, Tennessee has largely implemented 3 elements and partially implemented 5.
+Element 3 is noted as "No information